TsukiGva2/vim-rEduc-syntax/README.md

 call plug#end()
 ```

-on your .vimrc or init.vim.
+on your .vimrc or init.vim and then running PlugInstall.